Yorkshire Dales, England

 The Yorkshire Dales are a series of glaciated valleys carved into the upland area of the central Pennines, the central mountain ridge of England that extends from the north Midlands up to Scotland.

-The carboniferous limestone in the area is porous, and the hills of the Yorkshire Dales are riddled with limestone cave and potholes.
 Pictured above is Malham Cove.
 Malham Cove is a spectacular natural limestone formation which comprises a curved limestone cliff at the head of a valley.
-The limestone pavement at the top is a superb example of later karst weathering.
+The limestone pavement at the top is a superb example of later karst or cave-forming weathering.
 The limestone was formed during the early Carboniferous (359-331 Million years ago), when sea levels rose and northern England was flooded by warm, tropical seas.
 At this time the area was about 10⁰ south of the equator.